Understand Your CarVeto Certificate:

 In all cases, Category A and B write-offs are not allowed back on the road, even if repaired.

-Cat S and Cat N cars can be professionally repaired and put back on the road.
+Cat S and Cat N cars can be professionally repaired and returned to the road.

 Cat S damage usually includes structural repairs, i.e. crumple zones or chassis damage.

 Cat N excludes vehicles with structural damage.
-Therefore, Cat N is most likely to be repaired and put back on the road.
+Therefore, Cat N will most likely be repaired and returned on the road.

 Buying a write-off